 San Jose Councilman Omar Torres' arrest stems from child sex crime allegations in 1990s, police say

-Torres' attorney, Nelson McElmurry, told KTVU that his client had his office submit a resignation letter on Tuesday and that coincidentally, the arrest happened a few hours later.
+Torres' attorney, Nelson McElmurry, told KTVU that his client had his office submit the letter and that coincidentally, the arrest happened a few hours later.

 At an upcoming city council meeting, members will vote on the process for a replacement, the mayor said.
 The next steps may include either a temporary appointment by the council or a special election.